 Those extremely privacy-concerned, can activate the Keep local data only until I quit my browser and Block third-party cookies and site data options.

+Scroll down to Plug-ins section.
 The Click-To-Play feature prevents all active plug-ins, such as Adobe Flash Player or Java from running content automatically.
 The main purpose of this feature is to prevent drive-by-attacks that use hidden frames to infect computers.
 If this feature is enabled, you'll see a Click to run plug-in button instead of such content.

-To disable location tracking (geolocation), enable the Do not allow any site to track my physical location option in the Location section.
+To disable location tracking (geolocation), enable the Do not allow any site to track your physical location option in the Location section.
 You do not need to show sites or people where you currently are - you might accidentally reveal too much personal data this way.
 In case you do want to give a specific site access to your location data, click Manage exceptions... button and add the site address to the list.

 Desktop Notifications feature enables web sites and extensions pop up windows with messages even when Google Chrome window is not active.
 The most innocent example of the notifications is the GMail new mail alert - you'll see a message whenever a new mail arrives in your GMail mailbox (if you have one).
 But this might go much further with intrusive messages filling your Windows desktop while visiting a malicious web page.
 To disable Desktop Notifications completely, select the Do not allow any site to show desktop notifications option.
-If you sometimes need the feature, select the Ask me when a site wants to show desktop notifications (recommended) instead.
+If you sometimes need the feature, select the Ask when a site wants to show desktop notifications (recommended) instead.

-In the Mouse cursor section, select the Ask me when a site tries to disable the mouse cursor (recommended) option.
+In the Mouse cursor section, select the Ask when a site tries to disable the mouse cursor (recommended) option.
 Most sites should not be allowed to hide the pointer.

 Please note that since Chrome 26, Adobe Flash Player settings for Chrome are handled at this Macromedia web page.
 For all other browsers, follow instructions in the Securing Adobe Flash Player article.